marinaserranomontes/annotation-widget/README.md

-OpenTok JavaScript Annotations Widget -- Beta
+OpenTok Annotations Widget for JavaScript -- Beta
 ==================

-The JavaScript Annotations widget adds annotation and frame grab capabilities to [OpenTok.js](https://tokbox.com/developer/sdks/js/).
-While TokBox hosts OpenTok.js, you must host the JavaScript Annotations widget yourself.
+While TokBox hosts [OpenTok.js](https://tokbox.com/developer/sdks/js/), you must host the JavaScript Annotations widget yourself.
 This allows you to modify the widget as desired.

-The widget consists of:
-* **[opentok-annotations.js](https://github.com/opentok/annotation-widget/blob/js/web/script/opentok-annotations.js)**: includes the CSS.
+* **[opentok-annotations.js](https://github.com/opentok/annotation-widget/tree/js/web/script)**: includes the CSS.
 If you already have a website that's making calls against the OpenTok JavaScript client, you can just grab this file and the image files.
-* **[Image files](https://github.com/opentok/annotation-component-web/tree/js/web/image)**: used for the toolbar icons.
+* **[Image files](https://github.com/opentok/annotation-widget/tree/js/web/image)**: used for the toolbar icons.
 * **[index.html](https://github.com/opentok/annotation-widget/blob/js/web/index.html)**: this web page provides you with a quick start if you don't already have a web page that's making calls against OpenTok.js.
 You can also look at this file to see how to implement the toolbar in your own page.

 As a beta, this code is subject to change.
 You can email feedback to collaboration-tools-beta-program@tokbox.com.